Certification

 When will the updated Requirements take effect?

-The updated Requirements will take effect for anyone having an audit on or after June 1, 2022, for both current participants and applicants.
+The updated Requirements took effect for anyone having an audit on or after June 15, 2024, for both current participants and applicants.
 Auditors will then begin issuing Areas of Concerns (AOCs) for noncompliance with any new or updated criteria from the Requirements.
 QMC auditors use AOCs to inform you of recent changes to the Governing Requirements, the Standard, and/or other normative reference documents.

 If the auditor issues an AOC, they will review the AOC at the following audit.
 If you do not effectively resolve an AOC before the next audit, the auditor will issue a Corrective Action Request (CAR).